ybce/PalindromeChecker/README.md

 The app is available on this IP address: `http://35.185.97.219:31788`

+## How to run this app locally
+1. Clone the git repo.
+2. Install the requirements using `pip install -r requirements.txt`
+3. From the top level directory, execute `python run.py`.
+Check `http://localhost:5000` for the homepage.

+##Running tests
+There are 5 unit tests in the repo.
+Run them by executing `nose2` from the top level directory.
+More unit tests could be added to increase code coverage.

 ### Note
 This API was created for demo purposes only and is not representative of a development grade deployment.
 The API could use more features such as API token headers for authorization and a test suite.